 Banks may be our best hope in fighting climate change

-Governments already use the industry against money laundering and criminal activity.
-It’s a more efficient way of changing behavior than imposing direct taxes
+Banks are both an efficient way to raise the cost of carbon and to make sure that all companies properly disclose their emissions

-Temperatures are rising and there's lots of work to do to avert disastrous outcomes.
+Temperatures are rising and there is lots of work to do to avert disastrous outcomes.
 Europe is looking at one quick and easy avenue to make change happen: Go through banks.

 Industry executives may not like it but banks are both an efficient way to raise the cost of carbon and to make sure that all companies properly disclose their emissions.
 Governments can make banks do the oversight work for them.

 If that sounds like an outrageous demand, look at it another way.
-Banks are already used for political and social ends, most notably by the U.S. Money laundering rules have been beefed up dramatically in the past 20 years specifically to combat terrorist financing and to thwart the activities of politically undesirable or dangerous people and groups.
+Banks are already used for political and social ends, most notably by the US money-laundering rules that have been beefed up dramatically in the past 20 years specifically to combat terrorist financing and to thwart the activities of politically undesirable or dangerous people and groups.
 Ask BNP Paribas SA what happens if you help process money for America's enemies.
 (The French bank was fined $9 billion in 2014 for running financial transactions for Sudan, Iran and Cuba.)

 The simple fact is finance underlies everything and banks can be relatively easily controlled.
 The system is a single, efficient window into the economy and it is already closely monitored and regulated.